All Souls' Day in the United States

 |יום כל הנשמות||Hebrew|

 Alternative nameDay of the Dead

-Other holidays in November 2015 in United States
+Other holidays in November 2016 in the United States

 - All Saints' Day – Tuesday, November 1, 2016

 - Election Day – Tuesday, November 8, 2016

 - Marine Corps Birthday – Thursday, November 10, 2016